abpframework/abp/docs/en/Specifications.md

 ## Defining the Specifications

-Assume that you've an Customer entity as defined below:
+Assume that you've a Customer entity as defined below:

 ````csharp
 using System;